-Maine ethics panel sharply cuts payments to publicly financed candidates
+Maine panel cuts payments to publicly financed candidates as advocates tease lawsuit

 Updated:

-AUGUSTA, Maine — Maine ethics regulators moved on Wednesday to slash what could be final payments to taxpayer-funded political campaigns by nearly three-quarters if Gov. Paul LePage and certain Republican allies in the Legislature have their way in an ongoing dispute.
+AUGUSTA, Maine — Maine ethics regulators slashed payments to taxpayer-funded campaigns by nearly three-quarters, and advocates teased a lawsuit on Wednesday as Gov. Paul LePage and Republican allies have the system in a tough spot ahead of the 2018 elections.

-The Clean Election program, which was enshrined by Maine voters in 1996 and beefed up again by referendum in 2015, is in danger of being reduced to near ineffectiveness for the November election, which could alter the gubernatorial campaign of independent State Treasurer Terry Hayes and the campaigns of up to another 200 legislative candidates.
+The Clean Election program, which was enshrined by Maine voters in 1996 and beefed up again by referendum in 2015, is in danger of being reduced to near ineffectiveness for the November election.
+It could alter the gubernatorial campaign of independent State Treasurer Terry Hayes and the campaigns of up to another 200 legislative candidates.

 LePage has refused to sign routine financial orders allowing the Maine Ethics Commission — which administers the Clean Election fund — to increase the amount of already appropriated money that it can spend before June 30.
-House Republicans also have held up a bill fixing a legislative drafting error that would keep the fund from spending money as of July 1.
+House Republicans also held up a bill fixing a legislative drafting error that would keep the fund from spending money as of July 1.

 Those two moves have combined to leave the commission — which Executive Director Jonathan Wayne said has $5 million in its accounts — from spending more than an allotment of just $390,000 by week’s end.
 That’s only about 28 percent of the nearly $1.4 million owed right now to 120 candidates who have qualified for additional payments.